curt-mitch/awesome-PETs/README.md

 ### Books

 - [Practical Data Privacy](https://www.oreilly.com/library/view/practical-data-privacy/9781098129453/) - An overview of privacy and how to apply it in technical systems and organizations.
 Includes introductions to various PETs.

+- [Real World Cryptography](https://www.manning.com/books/real-world-cryptography) - The majority of the book is an introduction to cryptography and cryptographic applications with additional material covering PETs such as multi-party computation, homomorphic encryption, zero-knowledge proofs, and cryptographic hardware.

 ### Blogs